 - Liaison with College staff on accreditation matters.

 - Reviewing accreditation visit reports.

 - Providing advice on the development and maintenance of accreditation standards, policies and procedures.

 The Accreditation Committee meets 4 times per year:

-- two face-to-face meetings (usually 8 hours per meeting).
+- two face-to-face meetings (typically 8 hours per meeting).

-- two videoconferences (usually 2 hours per meeting).
+- two virtual conferences (typically 2 hours per meeting).